Most Gun-Friendly States in 2024

 #11 Idaho

-Idahoans can open carry and receive a CCW[67] for travel.
-Those traveling to Idaho will need a CCW, although the state accepts permits from all 50 states[68].
+Idahoans can open and concealed carry without a permit in this Constitutional Carry state.
+Those traveling to Idaho will need a CCW, although the state accepts permits from all 50 states[65].
 The state’s standard sales tax applies to all firearms and equipment, but you won’t have to register your firearms or take additional courses before purchasing.

 If you ever find yourself in a self-defense scenario, you are protected under the state’s Stand Your Ground doctrine[66].
 There’s no duty to retreat and no duty to assess the situation further than reasonably necessary.

-Governor Brad Little has a history of going up against the federal government to secure 2nd Amendment rights, as seen with his Credit Card Privacy Bill[70].
-So, we feel confident that Idaho will remain on this list for quite some time.
+Governor Brad Little has a history of going up against the federal government to secure 2nd Amendment rights, as seen with his Credit Card Privacy Bill[67].
+We feel confident that Idaho will remain on this list for quite some time.

 #10 North Dakota

-Residents of North Dakota (for more than 30 days) will enjoy Constitutional carry[71] as long as they are at least 18 years of age, have no felony convictions (which you can get your 2A rights back after serving your sentence), and have no pending criminal charges or protective orders against you.
-Of course, even those who have prior convictions may have an opportunity to get their 2A rights back[72] in North Dakota.
+Residents of North Dakota (for more than 30 days) will enjoy enjoy open and concealed Constitutional Carry freedoms[68] as long as they are at least 18 years of age, have no felony convictions (which you can get your 2A rights back after serving your sentence), and have no pending criminal charges or protective orders against you.
+Of course, even those who have prior convictions may have an opportunity to get their 2A rights back[69] in North Dakota.

 While you won’t get any tax breaks for firearms or equipment, you won’t see additional penalties for fees, either.
 North Dakota also has Stand Your Ground laws with no duty to retreat from any place where you are legally allowed to be present.
 Governor Doug Burgum recently declared North Dakota a Second Amendment Sanctuary State[71], so we don’t anticipate any changes soon.